Simple Furnace Fixes

 Check the thermostat to make sure it's on

 Move the thermostat setting to “heat.”
 A furnace can be intimidating—especially when the heat won't turn on.
-However, there is good news from furnace repair pros.
+However, there is good news from furnace maintenance pros.
 Roughly a quarter of all service calls could be avoided with easy furnace fixes that cost little or nothing.
 In this article, we'll focus on the common furnace troubleshooting culprits and show you what to do about furnace problems.

 Thermostat not turning on heat